hablapps/blog/_posts/2023-12-19-Power-Up-Your-Data-Analytics-Insights.md

 ![]({{ site.baseurl }}/assets/2023/12/19/basic_ppline_map.png)

 Additionally, considering the potentially high data density, it is advisable to incorporate an intermediate step before writing to the database – an Apply function.
 This function facilitates a gradual transfer of data to the writing process at a more measured pace, storing it in batches.
 By minimizing the frequency of database writer calls, we mitigate the risk of efficiency reduction.
 This practice is recommended to prevent component overload, which could otherwise result in processes being terminated due to out-of-memory (OOM) issues.
+It's worth noting that this technique is commonly employed in other platforms for real-time data ingestion, underscoring its effectiveness and reliability.

 ![]({{ site.baseurl }}/assets/2023/12/19/basic_ppline_apply.png)